Career Development and

 Skills, performance, developmental, transformational...

 Coaching can be used to achieve different outcome types.
-Whilst terminology is by no means universally applied, broadly speaking, there is a continuum of "depth" between skills training, through performance coaching, to developmental coaching.
+Whilst terminology is by no means universally applied, broadly speaking, there is a continuum of "depth" between skills training, through performance coaching, to developmental coaching and transformational coaching.

 -Performance coaching focuses on use of judgement to apply the appropriate skills in complex contexts.
 It is not about acquisition of skills, it is about their application.
 Leadership coaching, confidence, life balance, prioritisation would be examples.